airejtashfeen/Spotify-Top-Tracks/README.md

 # Spotify Top Tracks

-This project fetches and displays the top tracks from Spotify using their Web API.
+This project fetches and displays the top tracks of the year from Spotify using their Web API.

 ## Getting Started